soltislab/BotanyENMWorkshops/README.md

-🚧 This branch is currently under construction 🚧.

 # BotanyENMWorkshop2023
-Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography at Botany 2023
+This repository contains material from the Botany 2023 workshop titled 'Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography' which was held in July 2023.

 HTML version of our R markdown can also be viewed here: https://soltislab.github.io/BotanyENMWorkshops/Demos/Rbased/CrashCourse_2023.html

-**This course will be offerred at Botany 2023!** Stay tune for an update!

 ## Organizers
 Pam Soltis, Doug Soltis, [Shelly Gaynor](https://github.com/mgaynor1), Maria Cortez, Makenzie Mabry, [Lauren Gillett](https://github.com/laurenwhitehurst21), Elizabeth White, JT Miller, and Malu Ore Rengifo.